Axyous/pulse-crm/README.md

-# 🏋️ Academia API (Study Project)
+# 💪 PulseCRM (Study Project)

-This is a simple Java backend API for managing a gym system, developed as a **learning project** using **Spring Boot** and **Maven**.
+PulseCRM is a simple Java backend API for managing gyms, pilates studios, and wellness centers, developed as a **learning project** using **Spring Boot** and **Maven**.

-> ⚠️ This project is still under development and aims to help me learn Java and build backend RESTful APIs.
+> ⚠️ This project is still under development and aims to help me learn Java and build backend RESTful APIs focused on fitness CRM.

 ---

 ## 📌 Features (planned)

-- ✅ Manage students and enrollments
+- ✅ Manage clients and memberships
 - ⏳ Handle classes and schedules
-- ⏳ Teacher and plan management
+- ⏳ Manage trainers and fitness plans
 - ⏳ Basic authentication and authorization

 ---